Co-Management is another buzzword in the device management world. What is this co-management?

-The Cloud Management Gateway is an SCCM proxy management point solution hosted in Azure cloud service.
+The Cloud Management Gateway is an SCCM proxy management point solution hosted in the Azure cloud service.

-Example:- A client from internet contacts SCCM to get policies.
+Example:- A client from the internet contacts SCCM to get policies.
 The request will reach CMG.
 And the CMG will forward this request from a client to on-prem SCCM components.
-The on prem SCCM component will validate the request and provide policies via CMG.
+The on-prem SCCM component will validate the request and provide policies via CMG.

 The Cloud Distribution Point is another PaaS solution in Azure, and it’s a content location in the cloud.
 The CDP role is similar to the on-prem Distribution Point role.
 Clients from the internet can easily get the content from Cloud Distribution Point.